silnrsi/fontdocs/documentation/source/markdowntest.md

 Links can be specified inline, with the full link in the text, or using named references ([This project’s About page][about]).

+Links whose text includes @ - such as Twitter - need to have the @ escaped by adding a preceeding backslash, as in `Twitter \@silfonts`.

+Note that links do not work in generated PDF files.

 ## Footnotes

 Here is an example of a footnote[^1] that will appear at the very bottom[^anytext] of the page.
 Footnotes will automatically be numbered sequentially when rendered.